 Have you ever written a letter?
-You’re more likely to send text messages and emails, many kids might think it’s strange to write a letter by hand using pen and paper.
-If you give it a try, though, you might just discover a whole new method of communication that has its own unique benefits!
+You’re more likely to send text messages and emails!
+Modern kids might think it’s odd to write a letter using pen and paper.
+Give it a try sometime!
+You might just find that this form of communication has its own benefits!

-For hundreds of years, letter writing has been a favorite pastime of many.
-In fact, much of what we know about certain people and historical events comes from detailed letters written long ago.
+Letter writing has been a favorite pastime for hundreds of years.
+In fact, much of what we know about historical people and events comes from letters written long ago.
 People still read the letters of people like Frederick Douglass, Amelia Earhart, and Helen Keller.
 This helps us learn more about them.

 In the past, sending a letter took a long time.
 First, you had to write it by hand.
 Then, it went by horse, ship, or train to its destination.
-That changed when regular postal service was established, delivery of letters became quicker and more reliable.
+That changed when regular postal service began.
+Delivery of letters became quicker and more reliable.

-Many decades ago, teachers began to encourage their students to find “pen pals” around the country or even around the world.
-Through the regular exchange of handwritten letters, students could practice their writing skills while getting to know more about other people, countries, and cultures.
+Many decades ago, teachers encouraged students to find “pen pals” around the country or even around the world.
+It was a great way for students to practice their writing skills.
+They also learned about other people, countries, and cultures.
 Some teachers still do this today!

-If you move far away to a new school, you might also decide to stay in touch with friends at your old school by becoming pen pals with them.
-Pen pal relationships might last only a few weeks, but often they can last for years and years.
+Have you ever moved to a new school?
+Pen pals are also a way for kids to stay in touch after a move.
+Sometimes, pen pal relationships last only a few weeks.
+But often, they last for years and years.

-Today, pen pals are still popular, although the Internet has changed how many people communicate with their pen pals.
-Instead of writing letters by hand and mailing them, many pen pals communicate via email.
+Today, pen pals are still popular.
+However, the Internet has changed how many people communicate with their pen pals.
+Instead of writing letters by hand and mailing them, many pen pals use email.

-In addition to quicker response times, communicating via email can also be cheaper, since you save the cost of postage.
+Communicating with a pen pal through email can also be cheaper.
+You save the cost of paper and postage.
 Many people still prefer to send handwritten letters to their pen pals, though.

-Handwritten letters have a personal touch to them.
+Handwritten letters often have a personal touch to them.
 Many people feel that email just isn’t quite the same.
 They feel special knowing that someone took the time to sit down and write a letter.

 It’s also nice to save handwritten letters and re-read them months or years down the road.
 Re-reading saved emails just doesn’t have the same feeling.
 How would you like to have a pen pal?
 Would you write letters to a family member?
 How about an old friend?
 A pen pal can live on the other side of the world or just down the street.